maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/04-Creating-url-queries.md

 that you must present your authentication credentials with every request you make to the API.

+For the vast majority of APIs, there will exist good developer documentation that provides examples of how to use the token or other identifier that they provide to connect to their service, including examples.

 ## Constructing API Queries

 ### Reading Documentation